AmmaraRazzaq/Weather-Data-Visualization/README.md

 # Weather Data Visualization
 ## Project Description
 Weather Data of record high and record low temperatures over a 10 year period is plotted for each calendar day.
 An overlay scatter plot shows the record break in the temperature in the following year.
+The visualization gives useful insights into the data such as, variation in maximum and minimum temperature over the months and the record breaking hottest and coldest days of the year.

 ## Data Resource
 Data is collected from [Daily Global Historical Climatology Network](https://www1.ncdc.noaa.gov/pub/data/ghcn/daily/readme.txt) (GHCN-Daily).
 The GHCN-Daily is comprised of daily climate records from thousands of land surface stations across the globe.